thomasingalls/holisticparallelogram/README.md

 (http://i.imgur.com/lag3WRs.png)

 ## Usage
 You'll need API keys for [Google Places](https://developers.google.com/places/web-service/get-api-key) and for [Google Plus](https://developers.google.com/+/web/api/rest/oauth#acquiring-and-using-an-api-key).
-Add these to the config files in `/server/config`, following the format of the example files, and remove `.example` from the filename.
+Add these to the config files in `/server/config`, following the format of the example files.
+Remove `.example` from the filename.
-Make sure you have all [dependencies](#installing-dependencies) installed, and that a MySQL server is running.
+Ensure all [dependencies](#installing-dependencies) are installed.
+Start a MySQL server by running `mysql.server start`.
 Then, from within the root directory:
 ```
 npm install
 webpack
 npm start
 ```

 Visit `localhost:4568` in the browser.

 ## Requirements